To make a self-published book look like an amateur book, you don't have to break all these guidelines, any one will do.

 Table of Contents (ToC)

-- when writing/revising you may need to refer to an outline of the book that has every possible level of heading (e.g. heading 1-6) but the needs of your reader are not the same as the needs of a writer/editor, in particular:
+- when writing/revising you may need to refer to a detailed outline of the book that has every possible level of heading (e.g. heading 1-6) but the needs of your reader are not the same as the needs of a writer/editor, in particular: